North Christian Church: 1960s to 1980s

 Shortly after the building opened, it was used for events such as youth group meetings, displays of nativity scenes, film screenings, and lecture series.
 Stoner resigned as the congregation's pastor in July 1966 and subsequently was hired by the National Council of Churches.
 During his tenure, Stoner had increased the North Christian Church congregation's annual budget from $20,000 to $140,000.
 Following Stoner's resignation, Joseph Warner Muir became the temporary pastor until the congregation found a minister to permanently assume the position.
 John R. Bean was installed as the congregation's pastor in April 1967.
 The organ was vandalized that October, and U.S. First Lady Lady Bird Johnson visited the church building that year during a tour of Columbus.

 Under Bean's leadership, the North Christian Church hosted various special-interest groups and sponsored events such as picnics, festivals, and camping trips.
 By the early 1970s, congregants voluntarily gave visitors tours of the building, and the Chicago Tribune described it as possibly Columbus's most-visited structure.
 The congregation also hosted events such as music performances, ballet performances, and Christmas parties, and it raised money for an emergency-aid fund.
-As part of an extension of Tipton Lane eastward to Home Avenue, the site was expanded to the east in 1971.
+As part of an extension of Tipton Lane eastward to Home Avenue, the site was expanded further in 1971.
 This added about 20 acre to the congregation's holdings.
 Kiley was hired to modify the landscape design to cover the newly acquired site.
 The Columbus city government reviewed a preliminary plat, or site map, in March 1972, and the plat was approved the next month.
 As part of the development of a nearby housing estate, the congregation also paid some of the cost of improving the adjacent segment of Sycamore Street.
 Kiley finalized his design for the landscape in 1974.
-Kiley had wanted to remove a magnolia orchard from the grounds after finding that it was not growing well, but the congregation convinced him to retain the orchard.
+Kiley had wanted to remove a magnolia orchard from the grounds after finding that it was not growing well, but the congregation convinced him to retain it.

 The congregation's wide-ranging music program consisted of annual recitals and periodic performances at the church building.
 The congregation hosted a mortgage-burning ceremony in January 1979 to celebrate paying off its mortgage.
 Recital programs continued through the 1980s, including a special performance in 1984 to mark the 20th anniversary of the church organ's dedication.
 The congregation began raising funds for capital repairs to the church building, including its ceiling, roof, and oculus in 1983.
 The building continued to receive tourists in the 1980s; one tour guide said the North Christian Church was the best-known building on tours of the city's architecture.
 The congregation celebrated its 30th anniversary in 1986, inviting all 3,000 people who had ever been part of the congregation.
 In 1988, the Storrow Kinsella Partnership was hired to create plans to repair the structural frame and roof.